Yovanovitch, Ex-Ambassador To Ukraine, Will Testify In Trump Impeachment Hearing

 Marie Yovanovitch was the U.S. ambassador in Kyiv from August 2016 to May of this year, when she was removed and ordered to return to Washington.
 State Department colleagues say she was withdrawn following a campaign of slander led by Rudy Giuliani, the personal lawyer for President Trump.

-In the transcript of her private testimony in the impeachment inquiry last month, Yovanovitch says she was informed of her removal by the Deputy Secretary of State John Sullivan.
+In the transcript of her private testimony in the impeachment inquiry last month, Yovanovitch says she was informed of her removal by Deputy Secretary of State John Sullivan.

-"He said that the president had lost confidence in me, and no longer wished me to serve as an ambassador.
-He added that there had been a concerted campaign against me, and that the department had been under pressure from the president to remove me since the summer of 2018," Yovanovitch told lawmakers.
-"He also said that I had done nothing wrong, and that this was not like other situations where he had recalled ambassadors for cause."
+"He said that the president had lost confidence in me and no longer wished me to serve as an ambassador.
+He added that there had been a concerted campaign against me and that the department had been under pressure from the president to remove me since the summer of 2018," Yovanovitch told lawmakers.
+"He also said that I had done nothing wrong and that this was not like other situations where he had recalled ambassadors for cause."

 In those many hours of testimony, Yovanovitch offered a dramatic picture of her ouster.

-She said she first learned that Giuliani was campaigning against her from a Ukrainian official who told her to "watch her back."
+She said she first learned that Giuliani was campaigning against her from a Ukrainian official who told her to "watch [her] back."

 In late April, a colleague also warned her that she was at risk.